-- A. First Offense.
-Attendance at a four-hour substance abuse education program and a minimum fee of \$200 from the student for the program.
-Participation in a comprehensive substance abuse assessment and a minimum fee of \$250 to the student for the assessment.
-Further intervention and an opportunity to participate in group sessions may be recommended by the counselor.
-There will be no additional fee to the student for participation in the group sessions at the Student Counseling Service. - B. Second Offense.
-Suspension from the University.
+- 12 months disciplinary probation. - Attendance at a four-hour substance abuse education program and a fee of \$200 from the student for the program. - Participation in a comprehensive substance abuse assessment and a fee of \$250 to the student for the assessment. - Further intervention and an opportunity to participate in group sessions may be recommended by the counselor.
+There will be no additional fee to the student for participation in the group sessions at the Student Counseling Service. - Participation in a restorative community experience.